GUEST COMMENTARY: 'Rage giving': Charities get a boost from current events

 About 44% said they were Democrats, roughly 35% said they were Republicans and the remaining 21% identified as independent voters.
 Because the shares of Americans who lean toward one major political party or the other is more evenly matched, we found that, at that moment in time, Democrats were more likely to donate this way than more conservative Americans.

-Jennifer A. Taylor is associate professor of political science at James Madison University and Katrina Miller-Stevensis associate professor of management at Colorado College.
+Jennifer A. Taylor associate professor of political science at James Madison University and Katrina Miller-Steven is associate professor of management at Colorado College.
 This commentary was published in The Conversation and reprnted under a Creative Commons license.

+About opinions in the Missourian: The Missourian’s Opinion section is a public forum for the discussion of ideas.
+The views presented in this piece are those of the author and do not necessarily reflect the views of the Missourian or the University of Missouri.
+If you would like to contribute to the Opinion page with a response or an original topic of your own, visit our submission form.